johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
 * 2.7.1
+  * Fix issue with start and endpoint not being properly set before fetching routes.
   * Fix so that legal notices show properly.
   * Remove AdMob library from source.
 * 2.7.0